 Ikuchijima is a small island of about 11,000 people in the Seto Inland Sea between the main island of Honshu and Shikoku.

 Located in Hiroshima Prefecture, from 2006 Ikuchijima has been part of Onomichi City.
 Since 1999 Ikuchijima has been connected to the mainland by the Shimanami Kaido, a road linking Onomichi with Imabari on Shikoku that passes through six islands via seven bridges.

-The bridge connected Ikuchijima with Omishima, named Tatara Bridge, is particularly graceful with a center span of 890 meters and was the longest cable-stayed bridge in the world when it was built.
+The bridge connecting Ikuchijima with Omishima, named Tatara Bridge, is particularly graceful with a center span of 890 meters and was the longest cable-stayed bridge in the world when it was built.

 The island has several sites of interest, and as the popularity of the bike path that follows the Shimanami Kaido has grown, the island has become quite a tourist destination and it is easily possible to spend a whole day there.

 The biggest attraction on the island is located in Setoda, the island's main town.
 Kosan-ji (耕三寺), a modern temple complex that would perhaps better be described as a Buddhist theme park.

 Kosan-ji belongs to the Jodo Shinshu sect and covers 50,000 square meters but has no parishioners.
 It was founded in 1935 by Kanemoto Kozo to ensure his late mother's rebirth into Buddhist paradise and took more than 30 years to complete.

 There is nowhere quite like it anywhere else in Japan yet many of the buildings will look familiar as what he did was build replicas, at a slightly reduced scale, of many of the most famous religious buildings from more than 1,000 years of Japanese history.
 He even went so far as to "improve" the architecture with embellishments, some gaudy, others kitsch - it really is a one-of-a-kind place.